 Alcohol increases blood sugar levels, which is why you often wake up in the middle of the night to find a snack.
 In order to enjoy your wine without gaining weight, drink it at least 3 hours before you go to bed.
 A great way to avoid the temptation is not drinking wine at home; instead, walk to a nearby bar.

 Hydrating in between glasses of wine helps you cut back on the alcohol.
-Alcohol is a diuretic, meaning it makes you lose water through your urinary system.
+Alcohol is a diuretic, meaning it makes you get rid of water through your urinary system.
 That is why you pee a lot when you are drinking.
 For this reason, it is essential to drink water as you enjoy your alcohol to avoid becoming dehydrated.
 Drinking water might sound basic, but it is crucial to reduce the strain on the kidneys and the liver.

 Drink Red Wine (Dry)

 Red wine has shown to be healthier than other types.
 It contains a lot of polyphenols, including proanthocyanidin, a super antioxidant.
 Proanthocyanidins majorly increase blood flow by strengthening blood vessels, increasing blood vessels’ flexibility, and improving vision (13).
 Ensure that the alcohol level when making your purchase is below 13.5% ABV (alcohol by volume).
 Red wine is known to have many potential health benefits, such as reducing the risk of heart diseases (11), and reducing the risk of developing osteoarthritis and neurodegenerative diseases (9).